 Indicate whether the prices in this price group are 'general' or 'customer-specific'.
 General means that the prices are visible to everyone, while customer-specific means that only customers of your choice can see the prices.

-Please note: The general price group is currently only available for FloraMondo and for direct purchasing on Floriday, not for FloraXchange weekly lists.
+Please note: The general price group is currently only available for direct purchasing on Floriday.

 You have now created one price group.
 You can create multiple price groups to classify your buyers.
 You then use these price groups to set your prices at catalogue prices for plant growers and batch prices for flower growers.